Czyryca/HVZ-Text-Alerts/README.md

 # HVZ-Text-Alerts
 Python 2 script that sends messages through GroupMe when the game server (umbchvz.com) reports deaths.
-Create a GroupMe developer account, edit the botid in monitor.py, and then run monitor.py to use.
+Create a GroupMe developer account, edit the bot id in monitor.py, and then run monitor.py to use.

 Requires Python 2, BeautifulSoup4, lxml and a shell with the utilities curl and at.